felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 The idea behind this system is simple: do the least to get the most.
 Books contain answers to our questions.
 That is why we choose to read them after all!
 We just have to dig through the book to highlight them and capture them.
-Forget the fluff.
+Forget the fluff, literally!
 Grinding through a book takes a lot of time, so do everything you can to avoid doing it more than once.
 Capture information in a concise way that will empower you.